top of page

 The Practice Behind the Determination

-A readiness determination is not the opinion of one person.
+A readiness determination is not opinion.

 The practitioners central to that capability: